michaelroland/jku-templates-report-latex/README.md

-# LaTeX Technical Report Template for Johannes Kepler University Linz
+# LaTeX Thesis and Technical Report Template for JKU Linz

-This repository contains a template for technical reports and theses in LaTeX for [Johannes Kepler University Linz](https://www.jku.at/).
+This repository contains a template for (bachelor/master/PhD) theses and technical reports in LaTeX for [Johannes Kepler University Linz](https://www.jku.at/).

 ## RELEASES